Japan Train Stations: Shinagawa Station Tokyo

 Shinagawa Station 品川駅

-Shinagawa Station is located in the south of central Tokyo in the Minato ward of the Japanese capital and is the first major rail station on the Tokaido Shinkansen south of Tokyo Station.
+Shinagawa Station is located in Shinagawa, in the south of central Tokyo in the Minato ward of the Japanese capital and is the first major rail station on the Tokaido Shinkansen south of Tokyo Station.
 Shinagawa Station was Japan's first railway station to be completed on the line from Shimbashi to Yokohama built in the 1870's.

 Shinagawa Station is a major rail intersection in Tokyo.
 Shinagawa connects with the JR Yamanote Line, the Tokaido Shinkansen, the Keikyu Main Line to Kawasaki, Yokohama (17 minutes) and Uraga, the Keikyu Airport Line to Haneda Airport (14 minutes), the Keihin Tohoku Line to Ueno Station and Omiya (47 minutes), the Yokosuka Line with trains to Chiba and Narita Airport, Kamakura, Yokosuka and the Narita Express rapid service to Tokyo's main international airport (67 minutes).